-This page is dedicated to what’s in my kitchen pantry- all the handy dandy kitchen tools, quality ingredients, and cookbooks I love that I use to whip up all my desserts!
+This page is dedicated to my baking must haves- all the handy dandy kitchen tools, quality ingredients I love that I use to whip up all my desserts!

 – Affiliate Disclosure-

 *this page contains affiliate links.
 These are all products I own and love and would not recommend otherwise!
 I do make a small commission if you click and make a purchase, but it does not cost you anything extra!

 It should come as no shock to you that I have quite a few cupboards full of baking equipment.
 Ok, that’s a lie.
 I have more than a few.
 And a closet.
 And if I’m being totally honest with you, I have a few shelves and storage tubs in the basement too.
 There I said it.
 I feel much better now.
 But I’ll be honest, I use it all.
 At some point during the year.
 That also probably wasn’t a shock to you.
 However, I don’t think every person needs to have cupboards, closets, and basements chock full of baking tools.
 I do, however, think there are some must haves that anyone should have.

 So I put together this list of what I’m calling the “baking must haves”.